Hamza-Rafique11/An-Interactive-Active-Directory-Attack-Path-Modeling-and-Security-Assessment-Framework/README.md

 ## 🚧 Development Status

-RedForge is being developed from a simulated prototype toward a **real, scope-controlled Active Directory security laboratory**.
+An Interactive Active Directory Attack-Path Modeling and Security Assessment Framework is being developed from a simulated prototype toward a **real, scope-controlled Active Directory security laboratory**.

 ### Roadmap